nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

     hello()
 {% endhighlight %}

-I have included [click](http://click.pocoo.org/4/) here so that we can see dependencies are handled in the packaging process.
+I have included [click](http://click.pocoo.org/4/) here so that we can see how dependencies are handled in the packaging process.
 The file `setup.py` follows:

 {% highlight python %}
 from setuptools import setup, find_packages